karkisa/special-train/README.md

 cd special-train
 ```

-Use the environment.yaml file to get all teh packages need for the application
+Use the environment.yaml file to get all the packages need for the application

 ```
 conda env update --name Whale_Morph --file environment.yml